kakhileshrao/12x10-bit-Signed-Dadda-Multiplier/README.md

 # 12x10-bit-Signed-Dadda-Multiplier

--This repository contains a VHDL code for signed 12x10 bits signed Dadda Multiplier.
+-This repository contains a VHDL code for 12x10 bits signed Dadda Multiplier.

 -Baugh-Wooley technique has been used to for 2's complement signed multiplication.